Teach Kids to Set the Table in 5 Simple Steps

 After you child learns these 5 simple steps he/she should be able to set the table for your next meal!

-If you are looking for even more fun tips for teaching table etiquette to your children, be sure to check out Megan’s article at Free Homeschool Deals about 10 Table Manners Every Middle Schooler Should Know.
+If you are looking for even more fun tips for teaching table etiquette to your children, check out these 20 table manners middle schoolers should know (and use).

 You can also check out our favorite Etiquette Curriculum from The Etiquette Factory.